-Indeed, there is nothing pacifist or even docile in Miller's conception of the nature of the feminine, no matter what they look like or what they are wearing.
-The feminine will kick your ass in his dystopian world, but only for a fair and righteous cause – to be free.
+Indeed, there is nothing pacifist or docile in Miller’s conception of the nature of the feminine, no matter what they look like or how they dress.
+The feminine will kick your ass in his dystopian world, but only for a fair and righteous cause: Freedom.

 Max Rockatansky, on the other hand, is a Man – without a cause except survival.
 He must choose to do the right thing while clinging to a remnant of himself from a time before men not unlike him destroyed everything.

 Now, make no mistake.
 In Fury Road Mad Max is Furiosa’s sidekick: Handy and resilient.